Grand Central Terminal: Platforms and tracks

-The terminal holds the Guinness World Record for having the most platforms of any railroad station: 28, which support 44 platform numbers.
+The terminal holds a Guinness World Record as the railroad station with the most platforms: 28, which support 44 platform numbers.
 All are island platforms except one side platform.
 Odd-numbered tracks are usually on the east side of the platform; even-numbered tracks on the west side.
 As of 2016, there are 67 tracks, of which 43 are in regular passenger use, serving Metro-North.
 At its opening, the train shed contained 123 tracks, including duplicate track numbers and storage tracks, with a combined length of 19.5 mi.

 The tracks slope down as they exit the station to the north, to help departing trains accelerate and arriving ones slow down.
 Because of the size of the rail yards, Park Avenue and its side streets from 43rd to 59th Streets are raised on viaducts, and the surrounding blocks were covered over by various buildings.

 At its busiest, the terminal is served by an arriving train every 58 seconds.